 - Pack down contents so that surface is even and flat.

-- If using a crock, place an inverted plate that fits inside the diameter.
-If using jars, add a weight such as a glass bottle filled with water, or even a zip top bag filled with water.
+- If using a crock, place an object that fits inside the diameter (e.g. an inverted plate).
+If using jars, add a weight on top of the packed contents, such as a glass bottle filled with water, or even a zip top bag filled with water.
 Or use small-batch fermentation weights and lids to secure the jar(s).

 - If not using fermentation tools, cover container with a dish towel or tea towel to keep out flies and dust.
 Secure with a rubber band, twist ties or elastic strap.
 Stash it in a cool, dark place– a cellar, under the stairs, or under the sink in the kitchen.